nilaybhima/alltechstuff/docs/_posts/2018-08-27-vsts-azure-array-override-param.md

 ---
-title: "Passing an array of Strings in the override template parameters in VSTS"
+title: "Passing an array of strings in the override template parameters in VSTS"
 categories:
   - VSTS
   - Azure